apigovau/api-descriptions/abs/indicator.md

   <p>Availability of the ABS Indicator API (Beta) is not guaranteed.
 The service may be subject to change.</p>

+  <p>If you have any issues with the ABS Indicator API, you can ask for help and provide feedback through our <a href="https://community.digital.gov.au/c/api/Discuss-get-help-or-provide-feedback-for-APIs-from-the-Australian-Bureau-of-Statistics/133">API Community of Practice</a>.</p>

-  <p>You can contact the ABS APIs team at <a href="mailto:api.data@abs.gov.au">api.data@abs.gov.au</a>.
-Please let us know any feedback or issues you have.
+  <p>Contact the ABS APIs team at <a href="mailto:api.data@abs.gov.au">api.data@abs.gov.au</a>.
 You can request to join our register of interest to be notified of any changes in the API.
 The <a href="https://www.abs.gov.au/websitedbs/D3310114.nsf/Home/Privacy?opendocument#from-banner=GB" target="_blank">ABS privacy policy</a> outlines how the ABS handles any personal information that you provide to us.</p>
   </div>

 ## Key Information